-Announcement of a scientific staff position at the Department of Geology and Paleontology, Natural History Museum Vienna
+Announcement of a scientific staff position at the Department of Botany, Natural History Museum Vienna

-This full-time position (40 hours) comprises the scientific management/curatorship of the micropaleontological collection of the Geological-Paleontological Department, at the Natural History Museum Vienna.
+This full-time position (40 hours) comprises the scientific management/curatorship of the cryptogamic collection of the Botany Department, at the Natural History Museum Vienna.

-several years of post-doc experience in micropaleontological research, preferably with focus on foraminifera and the Cenozoic and/or Mesozoic eras;
+several years of post-doc experience in botany, preferably with focus on mosses and/or algae (especially diatoms);

-scientific publications in international peer reviewed journals, in the relevant fields of the geosciences; and documentation of research activities (in relevant projects);
+scientific publications in international peer reviewed journals, in botany (preferably cryptogamy); and documentation of research activities (in relevant third party funded projects);

-knowledge of classical and modern methods in micropaleontology;
+knowledge of classical and modern methods in botany;

 willingness to participate/support didactic projects and exhibitions;

-excellent knowledge of German language, very good knowledge of English, both in reading, writing, and speaking;
+excellent knowledge of German language, very good knowledge of English, both spoken and written;

 ability to work in a team.